-Are PRA-type approaches and methods a passing fad, or have they come to stay, part of a participatory paradigm?
+Have PRA-type approaches and methods come to stay, part of a participatory paradigm?
 Do they present points of entry for lasting change?
-Are they part of an agenda for the latter 1990s and the 21st century?
+Are they part of an agenda for the 21st century?

 I hope our workshop will help you to make your own judgement about these and other questions and to decide for yourself whether PRA approaches and methods, if they are new to you, can be of use to you and others in your work.